-- 1. Ensure all prerequisites are met, see 6.1 Prerequisites - 2.
-Function test the units according to the guidelines in 6.3 Function Testing - 3.
+- 1. Ensure all prerequisites are met, see 6.1 Prerequisites. - Function test the units according to the guidelines in 6.3 Function Testing - 3.
 Mount the surface and subsea units following the guidelines in 7.3 Mounting Position. - 4.
 Set up the reference data source, see 7.4 Surface Unit Reference Source.
-It is crucial that the surface unit reference source and surface Subsonus unit are aligned as closely as possible to the vessel bow-stern axis, and that any alignment offsets are accurately measured once mounted.
+It is crucial that the surface unit reference source and surface Subsonus unit are aligned as closely as possible to the vessel bowstern axis, and that any alignment offsets are accurately measured once mounted.
 These offsets must be later entered during configuration.
-See 9.1.7 Alignment Configuration and 9.1.5 Device Configuration - Install and set up any external aiding devices, such as a DVL, according to the instructions provided with the device.
+See 9.1.3.5 Alignment Configuration and 9.1.3.3 Device Configuration - Install and set up any external aiding devices, such as a DVL, according to the instructions provided with the device.
 Ensure that any position and alignment offsets between Subsonus and the DVL are accurately measured once mounted.
 These offsets must be later entered during configuration.
-See 9.1.5.5 Subsea Subsonus Aiding. - 6.
+See Subsea Subsonus Aiding. - 6.
 Install cables to the units and make sure the connector is mated correctly and the jacket is screwed on hand tight. - Connect the Subsonus cables to PoE injectors and the PoE injectors into a local network (with DHCP).
 Power everything on.
-When the PoE injectors are delivering power to Subsonus the LED indicator will change from orange to white. - 8.
-Open your web browser and type in the address http://surface.local/ to connect to the surface (vertical connector) Subsonus unit.
-The trailing forward slash is required on some web browsers accurately measured and entered in the Web UI.
-See Offset Measurement for directional information when measuring the offset.
+When the PoE injectors are delivering power to Subsonus the LED indicator will change from orange to white. - Open your web browser and type in the address http://surface.local/ to connect to the surface (vertical connector) Subsonus unit.
+The trailing forward slash is required on some web browsers.
+If you cannot connect to the Subsonus at this address, see 9 Interfacing with Subsonus. - 9.
+Ensure that the offset between the surface Subsonus and the GNSS Compass has been accurately measured and entered in the web UI.
+See Offset Measurement for directional information when